Janetxxx/Duke_HTML/README.md

     * clickable text : a resource for learning

 ## lesson 6

     Some images are copyrighted
       laws
       ok for non-commercial use, like personal use usage rights with copyright holder
     Some images in public domain
       wikimedia commons
       creative commons
     Inline or Hot linking
-  for personal pages, copyrights usually ok websites with lots of traffic? maybe a concern Finding Links to Online Photos create links to photos found online
+      for personal pages, copyrights usually ok
+      websites with lots of traffic? maybe a concern Finding Links to Online Photos
+      create links to photos found online
         right-click and copy URL, then paste
+    Some sites don't allow hot-linking
+      e.g. pixabay
-Some sites don't allow hot-linking e.g. pixabay need to test your webpage
+      need to test your webpage
         use incognito or private browsing

+quiz:
 You are creating a website that has multiple images.
 Instead of saving the images and installing them on their own server you choose to create a link within your page with the URL of the original sever.
 This process is known as: inline linking.